zzhang81/PostSeis/README.md

 # PostSeis
-PostObs is a PostgreSQL-based database designed for seismic data processing.
+PostSeis is a PostgreSQL-based database designed for seismic data processing.